 - Your surgeon might be using old technology.

-Ask your surgeon if they can recommend a financing company or even if their practice offers a payment plan.
+Ask your surgeon if they can recommend a financing company or if their practice offers a payment plan.

-Well, how would you feel about waking up and not having to reach for your glasses or struggling to put in your contact lenses?
+How would you feel about waking up and not having to reach for your glasses or struggling to put in your contact lenses?
 Unfortunately, most people take sight for granted and have no idea how it feels to have blurry vision, and those that do will not put a price on 20/20 vision.

 That can freak some people out and deter them from following through with the surgery.
 To keep you informed, here is a list of pros and cons: